-David has represented clients before a variety of courts and tribunals including boards of arbitration, the Ontario Labour Relations Board, the Canada Industrial Relations Board, the Human Rights Tribunal of Ontario, employment standards referees, and the Ontario Superior Court of Justice.
+David has represented clients before a variety of courts and tribunals including boards of arbitration, the Ontario Labour Relations Board, the Canada Industrial Relations Board, the Human Rights Tribunal of Ontario, and the Ontario Superior Court of Justice.

 Professional achievements & leadership

-- Honours Standing for Third Year, University of Toronto, 2008
+- Honours Standing for Third Year, University of Toronto Faculty of Law, 2008

 - Dahoui v.
 Ivanhoe Cambridge Inc., 2017 HRTO 641 (successfully argued for the dismissal of a human rights application on the basis that the applicant had not been discriminated against because of race or any other of the enumerated grounds in the Human Rights Code)